Active learning and explicit electrostatics enable accurate modeling of electrolytes: Introduction

-Employing classical force fields (FFs) allows to reach larger time and size scales of a simulation.
-FFs enable the investigation of structure and dynamics of the Li$^+$ solvation shell, mobility of ions, and the evaluation of the transport properties~\cite{franco2019boosting,Hou2021}.
-However, this problem cannot be accurately addressed by simple nonpolarizable FFs as they show deviations by factors 2-10 in estimating ionic conductivity~\cite{franco2019boosting,Hou2021}.
-Including polarization effects in FFs was demonstrated to leverage their accuracy, as polarized FFs yield ionic conductivity with a maximum error of only a few dozens percent~\cite{borodin2006development,borodin2009quantum}.
+Classical force fields (FFs) enable MD simulations at significantly larger time and size scales.
+FFs enable the investigation of the structure and dynamics of the Li$^+$ solvation shell, mobility of ions, and the evaluation of the transport properties~\cite{franco2019boosting,Hou2021}.
+However, accurately predicting ionic conductivity cannot be accurately addressed by simple nonpolarizable FFs as they show deviations by factors of 2--10~\cite{franco2019boosting,Hou2021}.
+Including polarization effects in FFs was demonstrated to leverage their accuracy, as polarized FFs yield ionic conductivity with a maximum error of only a few dozen percent~\cite{borodin2006development,borodin2009quantum}.
 However, polarizable FFs still lack accuracy in describing the solvation shell structure~\cite{ong2015lithium}.

 Machine learning interatomic potentials (MLIPs) offer a promising path to retain AIMD accuracy at a computational cost comparable to FFs.
-In particular, a universal MLIP capable of modeling a wide range of electrolytes would have a transformative impact on the efficiency of electrolyte screening.
-Such MLIPs have already been developed and have yielded semiquantitative to fully quantitative results even when the training set lacks configurations representative of the electrolyte solution~\cite{batatia2023foundation,ju2025application,dajnowicz2022high}.
-However, it was shown that the fine-tuning of a universal MLIP is necessary to achieve high accuracy in the target application~\cite{ju2025application}.
-Furthermore, the fine-tuning itself is challenging and computationally intensive, as it involves generation of a comprehensive fine-tuning dataset and optimization of hyperparameters.
-The resulting improvements are typically confined to a local area of the chemical space, while accuracy outside this area could be degraded~\cite{deng2025systematic,kim2025efficient,loew2025universal}.
-An alternative approach is the development of system-specific MLIPs for modeling specific pure solvents and electrolytes~\cite{magduau2023machine,niblett2025transferability}, as they instantly achieve high accuracy in a system of interest.
-Moreover, system-specific MLIPs demonstrated transferability across solvent compositions and temperatures~\cite{magduau2023machine,niblett2025transferability}, and thus represent a promising way to screen the optimal composition of a specific electrolyte without requiring a universal MLIP.
+In particular, the emergence of universal MLIPs capable of modeling diverse electrolytes is poised to transform electrolyte screening efficiency, as demonstrated in recent studies~\cite{batatia2023foundation,ju2025application,dajnowicz2022high}, although fine-tuning remains necessary~\cite{ju2025application}.
+An alternative approach is the development of system-specific MLIPs for pure solvents and electrolytes~\cite{magduau2023machine,niblett2025transferability}.
+These models can rapidly achieve high accuracy for target systems, making them valuable for systems underrepresented in universal MLIP training sets and for testing new model architectures.
+Moreover, their transferability across solvent compositions and temperatures~\cite{magduau2023machine,niblett2025transferability} enables electrolyte composition screening without a universal MLIP.